elvisgraho/social-scheduler/README.md

   2) OAuth consent screen: set up External, add your Google account under Test Users.
   3) Credentials: create **OAuth client ID → Desktop app**; download the JSON.
   4) In the app UI (Accounts → Google API Setup), paste the JSON and save.
-  5) Click “Open Google OAuth screen”, sign in, copy the code Google shows, paste it back, and finish.
+  5) Click “Open Google OAuth screen”, sign in, copy the code Google shows (loopback redirect `http://localhost:8080`), paste it back, and finish.
 Tokens auto-refresh; reuse this same JSON everywhere.
 - **Instagram (recommended: session-based)**
   - Best: grab `sessionid` from a trusted device (browser DevTools Cookies for instagram.com) or paste instagrapi settings JSON.
 Save it in Accounts → Instagram → session form, then Verify.
   - Fallback: username/password (expand the fallback form).
-May trigger challenges; use only if session isn’t available.
+May trigger challenges; use only if a session isn’t available.
 - **TikTok**
   - Paste `sessionid` in Accounts → TikTok.
 Accepted formats: raw value (`123...`), cookie header (`sessionid=123...; path=/;`), or DevTools JSON export containing `cookies`/`sessionid`.
 Verify to confirm; the worker blocks uploads if invalid.
 - **Telegram (optional)**